pip-services/pip-services-docs/content/en/dart/components/auth/credential_params.md

 > CredentialParams([dynamic values])

-- **values**: dynamic - (optional) an object to be converted into key-value pairs to initialize these credentials.
+- **values**: dynamic - (optional) object to be converted into key-value pairs to initialize these credentials.

 ### Instance methods

 #### getAccessId
-Gets the application access id.
-The value can be stored in parameters "access_id" pr "client_id"
+Gets the application's access id.
+The value can be stored in parameters "access_id" or "client_id".

 > String getAccessId()

-- **returns**: String - the application access id.
+- **returns**: String - application's access id.

 #### getAccessKey
-Gets the application secret key.
+Gets the application's secret key.
 The value can be stored in parameters "access_key", "client_key" or "secret_key".

 > String getAccessKey()

-- **returns**: String - the application secret key.
+- **returns**: String - application's secret key.

 #### getPassword
-Get the user password.
+Get the user's password.
 The value can be stored in parameters "password" or "pass".

 > String getPassword()